lyndychivs/Wizdle/README.md

 ```

 # 📲 Wizdle.Web
-The Wizdle Web contains a deployable Blazor web app instance of the Wizdle library (hosted on the new dotnet Aspire platform).
+The Wizdle Web contains a deployable Blazor web app instance of the Wizdle library (hosted on the new dotnet Aspire platform & Docker).

 More information can be found [here](https://github.com/lyndychivs/Wizdle/tree/master/Wizdle.Web)